agodi/Endpoint-Challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project emulates a file manager, it allows four basic operations:
+This project emulates a file manager, the python script can perform four basic operations:

 * Create a directory
 * Move a directory to another directory
 * Delete a directory
-* List all directories available
+* List all directories

 All operations are executed starting at the base directory or "home" which doesn't have a name.